approov/approov-service-unity/README.md

 # Approov Unity Service

-`io.approov.service.unity` is a Unity 6+ UPM package that adds Approov protection to both `UnityWebRequest` and `HttpClient`.
+`io.approov.service.unity` is a Unity 6+ & 2022 LTS UPM package that adds Approov protection to both `UnityWebRequest` and `HttpClient`.

 ## Install